One of the most significant considerations with any pet is the price tag.

 As with most things, you should be wary of breeders at both ends of the scale – suspiciously; cheap breeders may be carelessly producing puppies to make easy money, whereas the most expensive breeders could be trying to get as much as possible out of you for a puppy.

-Please make sure you do plenty of research on your breeder no matter where they fall in price range.
+Please make sure you do plenty of research on your breeder no matter where they fall in the price range.

 The internet can be a gift for researching breeders and finding reviews from their previous buyers.
 Good breeders will be open and informative about their litters and the parent dogs (and may even provide details on additional ancestry).